-Emulsions are complex soft – materials where fluid is dispersed into a liquid matrix.
-This kind of systems is widespread in nature and in everyday life.
-Some interesting applications of emulsions can be found in foods, cosmetics and many industrial products.
-Food and cosmetics emulsions are multi-component dispersed systems consisting of two immiscible phases a non polar and a polar one containing soluble or dispersed macromolecules such as different kinds of emulsifiers.
-These systems tend to separate into distinct phases especially in liquid –type products.
-So, for this reason stabilization and destabilization is a problem that concerns modern technology.
-Their stability against phase separation during storage is critically dependent on the type of emulsifying and stabilizing agents present at the interfaces and the distribution of the dispersed phases.
+Emulsions are complex soft-materials, where fluid is dispersed into a liquid matrix, with interesting industrial applications in a variety of products, such as foods and cosmetics.
+Emulsions are multi-component dispersed systems consisting of two immiscible phases, a non-polar and a polar one, containing soluble or dispersed macromolecules, such as different kinds of emulsifiers.
+These systems tend to separate into distinct phases, especially in liquid-type products, which is why emulsions’ stabilization and destabilization concern modern technology.
+Emulsions’ stability against phase separation during storage is critically dependent on the type of the emulsifying and stabilizing agents present at the interfaces and the distribution of the dispersed phases.

-Several methods maybe employed in order to investigate the emulsion stability, some intrusive and non-intrusive, which determine the droplet size distribution from either direct visual observations or from measurements performed on withdrawn samples with various techniques.
-Measurement of the electrical conductance appears to be a tempting non-invasive method to measure the spatial fraction and distribution of two phases over a large area inside an opaque dispersion.
-In the case of the emulsification process, as the initial large oil droplets disintegrate into smaller ones due to the shearing action of mixing, water disperses more and more in the intra-droplet spaces and the electrically accessible water becomes progressively less, reflecting the structural changes during emulsification.
-The inverse process happens when the mixing stops, the drops progressively gather in agglomerates and the emulsion starts to destabilize.
+- emulsions’ electrical conductance (IVED) or conductivity (tomography) measurements in order to determine the spatial fraction and distribution of the two phases over a large area inside an opaque dispersion.
+During emulsification, the initial large oil droplets disintegrate into smaller ones due to shearing activity of mixing, water continuously disperses in the intra-droplet spaces and the electrically accessible water becomes progressively less, reflecting the structural changes during emulsification.
+The inverse process takes place when the mixing stops, the drops progressively gather in agglomerates and the emulsion starts to destabilize.

-In this study, the non-ionic surfactants in use are Ethylan 1005 and Ethylan 1008, which have different chemical structure.
-Emulsification takes place using 20% of paraffin oil, 75% of millipore water and 5% of pure surfactant or mixture of the two surfactants mentioned previously in different proportions.
-Destabilization of the emulsions over time is observed with non-intrusive methods (e.g. cameras) and with the use of in-house Axiostar Plus (Carl Zeiss Inc.) microscope, the correlation between emulsion stability and size of droplets is under research.
-Special attention is given to the emulsions prepared with pure surfactants, as data analysis has shown that the emulsion with Ethylan 1005 consists of small sized droplets (1-50μm) but shows low stability, while the emulsion with Ethylan 1008 consists of larger droplets (1-300μm) but shows better stability.
-In order to understand this phenomenon, interfacial properties were tested with in-house equipment such as PAT-1S (Sinterface Technology) and TE1/2 (Lauda Gmbh) and also SITE 100 (Krüss) and a research on steric phenomena and theory is in progress.
+- paraffin oil emulsions with two non-ionic surfactants, Ethylan 1005 and Ethylan 1008, which have different chemical structure.
+Emulsification takes place using 20% of paraffin oil, 75% of Millipore water and 5% of pure surfactant or mixture of the two surfactants in different proportions.
+Destabilization of the emulsions over time is observed with non-intrusive methods (e.g. cameras) and with the use of in-house Axiostar Plus (Carl Zeiss Inc., Fig. 11) microscope, the correlation between emulsion stability and size of droplets is under research.
+Special attention is given to the emulsions prepared with pure surfactants, as data analysis has shown that the emulsion with Ethylan 1005 consists of small sized droplets (1-50μm) but shows low stability, while the emulsion with Ethylan 1008 consists of larger droplets (1-300μm) but shows better stability (Fig. 12, Fig. 13, Fig. 14).
+In order to understand this phenomenon, interfacial properties were tested with in-house equipment such as PAT-1S and TE2 and a research on steric phenomena and theory is in progress.